Back to Integrations

 APVISO outputs results in GitLab's DAST report format, so findings appear natively in the Security Dashboard and merge request security widgets.

-Pipeline-Integrated Scanning
+Pipeline-Integrated Pentesting

 Add APVISO as a CI/CD stage that runs alongside your existing tests.
 Fail pipelines when critical vulnerabilities are discovered.